Daniel Igali

-Baraladei Daniel Igali (born February 3, 1974 in Eniwari, Bayelsa State, Nigeria) is a Canadian freestyle wrestler who is an Olympic gold medallist.
-He lives in Surrey, British Columbia.
+Baraladei Daniel Igali (born February 3, 1974) is a Nigerian-Canadian wrestler.
+He won Canada's first ever Olympic gold medal in wrestling at the 2000 Summer Olympics and remains Canada's only male Olympic gold medalist in wrestling.

 Wrestling career

-As captain of the Nigerian wrestling team he came to Canada to compete in the 1994 Commonwealth Games.
+As captain of the Nigerian wrestling team, Igali came to Canada to compete in the 1994 Commonwealth Games.
 He remained in the country while seeking refugee status due to political unrest in Nigeria.
 He acquired citizenship in 1998.

-In Canada, Igali won 116 consecutive matches wrestling at Simon Fraser University from 1997 to 1999.
-He placed fourth at the 1998 world championships.
-He finished second at the 1998 World Cup and won a bronze medal at the 1999 Pan American Games.
-He was coached by Nasir Lal, two-time Canadian olympian from Afghanistan.
+Igali enrolled at Douglas College before transferring to Simon Fraser University to study criminology.
+He represented SFU from 1997 to 1999, winning three straight NAIA Championships and finishing with a 116-0 record in collegiate wrestling.
+Additionally, Igali earned All-American honours three times and the two Gorriaran Awards (1997, 1999) for most pins in the least total time.

-At the 2000 Summer Olympic Games in Sydney, Australia, Igali won a gold medal in the Men's 69 kg freestyle wrestling.
-He represented Canada at the world stage.
+At the 2000 Summer Olympics in Sydney, Australia, Igali won a gold medal for men's 69 kg freestyle wrestling.
 At the 2002 Commonwealth Games in Manchester, Igali won a gold medal in the Men's 74 kg freestyle wrestling.
 In 2007, Igali was inducted into the Canada's Sports Hall of Fame.
 He was later inducted into the Canadian Olympic Hall of Fame in 2012.

 His wrestling career is highlighted in a television documentary directed by Joel Gordon called, "Wrestling with Destiny: The Life and Times of Daniel Igali".
 The biographical documentary film was broadcast by CBC Television in 2004 as an episode of the Life and Times TV series.

-Igali became president of the Nigeria Wrestling Federation, creating the highest morale athletes for the 2018 Commonwealth Games, and highest medal hopefuls for Nigeria at the Games.
+Igali became the first elected president of the Nigeria Wrestling Federation in 2013, creating the highest morale athletes for the 2018 Commonwealth Games, and highest medal hopefuls for Nigeria at the Games.
 The Nigerian team has otherwise lacklustre morale outside of wrestling.
 In September 2022, Igali was elected as a board member of UWW (United World Wrestling) for a five year term.